-Why study Entrepreneurship & Business Innovation in Tilburg?
+Why study Entrepreneurship and Business Innovation in Tilburg?

-- The program matches courses that transfer rigorous academic insight and understanding with action oriented Entrepreneurship in Action (EiA) courses in which will learn to do business innovation and entrepreneurship by doing it.
-The sequel of EiA courses runs throughout your entire bachelor program.
+- The program matches courses that transfer rigorous academic insight and understanding with action-oriented Entrepreneurship in Action (EiA) courses in which will learn to do business innovation and entrepreneurship by doing it.
+The sequel of EiA courses runs throughout your entire bachelor's program.

 - You will learn through reflection: how to best apply scientific insights and skills to play your role in doing good.
 Tilburg Alumni contribute to society and are (pro) active and ethical global citizens.

 - You will build a relevant network with scale-up entrepreneurs, investors, and corporate business innovators.